 Evening family dining

 Queenstown is known for its diverse population and cosmopolitan vibe and that’s reflected in the eclectic range of restaurants.
-Ethnic choices include Indian, Chinese, Japanese, Korean, Thai, Vietnamese, Malaysian, Italian, Mexican and South American fare, all with great options with children.
+Ethnic choices include Indian, Chinese, Japanese, Korean, Thai, Vietnamese, Malaysian, Italian, Mexican and South American fare, all are kid-friendly restaurants with great meal options for children.

-Popular now is tapas style sharing plates, again a great choice for a family ~ try the lakeside Public Kitchen on Steamer Wharf or lakefront Pedro's Kitchen House of Tapas.
+Popular now is tapas style sharing plates, again a great choice for a family ~ try the lakeside Public Kitchen on Steamer Wharf.

-Pubs too make a great family choice and Queenstown’s options generally have kids’ menu, plenty of space and extras like toys or colouring sheets for kids.
+Pubs too make a great family choice and Queenstown’s options generally have a kids’ menu, plenty of space and extras like toys or colouring sheets for kids.
 Great value and location along with a varied, ‘crowd pleaser’ menu is Pub on Wharf or World Bar.
-World Bar also has the best plant-based selections.
+World Bar also has great plant-based selections.

-Another family favourite for a sunny day, just 5 minutes drive and near Shotover Jet, is Cargo at Gantleys - cruisy evening dining with big bean bags and spacious garden to play in.
+Another favourite family-friendly restaurant, just 5 minutes drive and located near Shotover Jet, is Cargo at Gantleys - offering cruisy evening dining with big bean bags and a spacious garden to play in.

 The Sweet Spot

 You’ve come to the right place for decadent delights!
-From the outrageous shakes and donuts at Balls and Bagels to the best chocolate and desserts at Patagonia Chocolaterie & Ice Creamery you won’t be short of a treat!
+From the iconic Cookie Time cookies, outrageous shakes and doughnuts at Balls and Bagels to the best chocolate and desserts at Patagonia Chocolaterie & Ice Creamery you won’t be short of a treat!
 Towering and irresistible ice creams can be found at Mrs Ferg Gelateria or Patagonia whilst the bakeries and cafes have made it their mission to tempt you with sweet and artistic creations.
 In Arrowtown and in Queenstown a must-visit with kids is The Remarkable Sweet Shop, harking back to the old days and with free fudge tasting!

 If you’re in Arrowtown on a sunny day, the locals’ family choice is the Fork and Tap garden bar, with a playground, sandpit, great menu (including a children’s menu) and live music on most summer Sundays.